bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - PyCOMPSs WordCount Example (using COMPSs 3.3): https://doi.org/10.48546/workflowhub.workflow.635.1

-As partially shown above, in the ``Citation`` box of the ``Overview`` tab you will find the text that can be added as a reference in your scientific paper's bibliography, to properly reference your workflow execution result.
-There is also a ``Copy`` button for your convenience.
-An example of the full text generated:

-- Sirvent, R. (2023).
-Java COMPSs Matrix Multiplication, out-of-core, using files.
-WorkflowHub. https://doi.org/10.48546/WORKFLOWHUB.WORKFLOW.484.1

-- Conejero, J. (2023).
-PyCOMPSs Wordcount test, using files (executed at Marenostrum IV supercomputer).
-WorkflowHub. https://doi.org/10.48546/WORKFLOWHUB.WORKFLOW.635.1

 ..
 TIP::

     When writing the ``description`` term of your YAML configuration file (see Section :ref:`Sections/05_Tools/04_Workflow_Provenance:YAML configuration file`)